przadka/faf/README.md

 FAF serves as a link in a chain of automation tasks.
 After processing your input and saving it as JSON files, these files can be uploaded to your cloud storage solution, and then processed further.
 Here's a sample workflow for how you might use FAF:

 1. Using [Autokey](https://github.com/autokey/autokey), capture user input with a simple text window and pass this input to FAF.
 You can review a simple script that does that in `autokey.py`.
 By setting up the `FAF_JSON_OUTPUT_PATH` variable, make sure that the file is stored in a folder you wish, for example: `/home/john/.faf`.
-2. Next, utilize a tool like Zapier to create a new row in a Google Sheet every time a new file is uploaded to your Dropbox 'faf' folder.
+2. Next, use a tool like Zapier or Make to create a new row in a Google Sheet every time a new file is uploaded to your Dropbox 'faf' folder.
 The integration will add a new row to the Google Sheet, with the details from the file included in the new row.
 3. With each new row added to the Google Sheet, further process this input with a Google Apps Script, invoking relevant actions based on the nature of the input.
 An example Google Sheet integration code is available in the `gsheets.gs` file in this repository.

 ## Contributing